 The sea gets the best color when the sun is high in the sky.
 This fact is especially true when you shoot from some height, like from a cliff, or using a drone to take photos.

 You could get some deep blue or blazing cyan depending on the seabed and water depth.

-Use All Range Of Lenses
+15. Use a Wide Range of Lenses

 Seascape photography is both easier and harder than regular landscape photography.